Mónica Spear: Miss Universe 2005

-Mónica Spear Mootz was born to Rafael Spear Tudares and Ingeborg Mootz Gotera.
-Her maternal family emigrated from Germany, and her paternal family has English ancestry.

-The Spear–Mootz family moved to Orlando, Florida in 2000 after her mother, Ingeborg, retired from her job with an oil company in Venezuela.
-Her father, Rafael, is a project engineer at Siemens Westinghouse.
-Prior to being named the fifth runner-up in the Miss Universe pageant Spear completed a bachelor's degree in theater from the University of Central Florida before returning to Venezuela to compete in the national pageant.
+Prior to being named the fourth runner-up in the Miss Universe 2004 pageant, Spear completed a bachelor's degree in theater from the University of Central Florida before returning to Venezuela to compete in the national pageant.
 Her participation in Miss Venezuela garnered notoriety when she was asked during the traditional "breakfast with press" the day after the pageant, because of her degree, which Venezuelan playwright she liked the most, to which she answered, "Gabriel García Márquez", a Colombian writer.
-She crowned her Miss Venezuela successor, Jictzad Viña, on 15 September 2005.

-Spear married a British businessman, Thomas Henry Berry (whose nationality was later misidentified as Irish) in June 2008.
-She gave birth to a daughter later that year.
-The couple divorced in 2012, but remained friendly, and at the time of their death they were attempting to reconcile.
-She was a naturalized United States citizen, resident in Miami, Florida.
-She is a cousin of Jossie Nikita Marques Spear, a Venezuelan model.
-Spear was fluent in Spanish, English and French.

 Professional life

 After modeling, Mother Agency Mariela Centeno, Spear became one of the most successful actresses in Venezuela for her main roles in telenovelas.
 Her first role as a protagonist was in the RCTV telenovela Mi Prima Ciela (My Cousin Ciela), in which she played a high-school student battling leukemia.
 The show was a success in Venezuela and other parts of South America, and it was televised in the US by TeleFutura.
-Spear held the starring role in Venevisión's telenovela La Mujer Perfecta in 2010, and recently had a lead role in Flor Salvaje; a Spanish language telenovela produced by the Miami-based television network Telemundo and RTI Producciones.
+Spear held the starring role in Venevisión's telenovela La Mujer Perfecta in 2010, and later had a lead role in Flor Salvaje, a Spanish-language telenovela produced by the Miami-based television network Telemundo and RTI Producciones.
 She had lived in Miami since she began working for Telemundo.

 Venezuelan channel Venevisión broadcast La Mujer Perfecta in honor of Spear and a foundation aid for people with Asperger syndrome.
 Same television special will Mónica Spear, led by the former Miss Venezuela, cheerleader and actress Mariangel Ruiz.